Knowledge Base

 Can you provide more information about pricing plans and how to upgrade and downgrade?

-there are currently 3 plans, with every new user starting with the free basic plan. the free plan includes up to 3 active buy or withdraw schedules for bitcoin, ethereum, litecoin and zcash only. the 3 limit schedule doesn't include paused schedules, so you can have 3 active schedules if there are paused ones. however, you won't be able to resume any paused schedules on the free plan if you've reach the 3 active schedule limit.if you'd like to buy or withdraw more cryptocurrencies or have more than 3 active schedules, you can upgrade to the minimalist or buddha plans at any time. both plans allow you to trade all supported cryptocurrencies (250+). the minimalist plan allows for up to 10 active schedules and the buddha plan does not have a schedule limit. the minimalist plan starts at $5/month and the buddha plan is $14/month. if you decide to prepay for the year, you'd save more than 15%!if you upgrade to a paid plan, you can cancel any time. once you cancel, you'll have access to the paid plan until the paid through date. after this date, your account would be automatically downgraded to the free plan. you can reactivate during or after the cancellation period any time. there are no prorated or partial refunds for plan cancellations.
+there are currently 3 plans, with every new user starting with the free basic plan. the free plan includes up to 3 active buy schedules for bitcoin, ethereum, litecoin and zcash only. the 3 limit schedule doesn't include paused schedules, so you can have 3 active schedules if there are paused ones. however, you won't be able to resume any paused schedules on the free plan if you've reach the 3 active schedule limit.if you'd like to buy more cryptocurrencies or have more than 3 active schedules, you can upgrade to the minimalist or buddha plans at any time. both plans allow you to trade all supported cryptocurrencies (250+). the minimalist plan allows for up to 10 active schedules and the buddha plan does not have a schedule limit. the minimalist plan starts at $5/month and the buddha plan is $14/month. if you decide to prepay for the year, you'd save more than 15%\!if you upgrade to a paid plan, you can cancel any time. once you cancel, you'll have access to the paid plan until the paid through date. after this date, your account would be automatically downgraded to the free plan. you can reactivate during or after the cancellation period any time. there are no prorated or partial refunds for plan cancellations.

 How is the total saved on fees calculated for Gemini buy schedules?